This content relates to a deprecated development tool

 - See also Importing code

-To perform the actual compilation the mbed Compiler uses the industry standard ARM RVDS 4.1 compiler engine, in the default configuration, to give excellent code size and performance.
-There are no limitations on code size (apart from the limits of the device itself!), and the generated code can be used freely for commercial and non-commercial use.
+To perform the actual compilation the Mbed Compiler uses the industry standard Arm Compiler (versions 4, 5 and 6 depending on the version of Mbed), in the default configuration, to give excellent code size and performance.
+There are no limitations on code size (apart from the limits of the device itself), and the generated code can be used freely for commercial and non-commercial use.

 When you compile a program, you'll get a display of the memory usage.
 This shows the size of program code and any constant (const) variables that will end up in FLASH, and size of data variables that end up in main RAM.